 In this section, state what you want to purchase.
 If there are other purchases for your board being considered internally, you can point out exactly what is in and out of scope for this recommendation.
 For example:

-Here you want to highlight the most pressing organizational problems being solved by the purchase.
+Here, you’ll want to highlight the most pressing organizational problems being solved by the purchase.
 You might be purchasing a board portal to:

 Costs should include up-front as well as ongoing expenses associated with the software.
 You should express pricing as an annual cost and include any explanations on pricing, such as billing schedule or price per user.
+Also include:

 You want to highlight the benefits that you can measure, as well as the intangible outcomes that benefit the organization but are difficult to quantify.